bbc/hive-ci/_documentation/03-setting-up-an-android-hive.md

 Hive Runner Android includes some diagnostic checks for memory usage, battery temperature and uptime.

-If you wish to use these diagnostics you need to enable them through the config, below is an example of how to enable the uptime diagnostic and reboot once a day:
+In order to use these diagnostics you need to enable them through the config, below is an example of how to enable the uptime diagnostic and reboot once a day:

     diagnostics:
       android: {}